Officers of the School

 - contribution to professional and university life

-- willingness to join AUBMC after graduation.
+- willingness to join AUBMC after graduation

 Lions Award

-The Lions Award is a non-cash award granted to an outstanding student who has been commended by the faculty of the School of Nursing.
+The Lions Award is a non-cash award granted to an outstanding student who has been

 Curricula